conruybalid/ws_orbot/src/arm_control/README.md

 # Other Functions

-## mytry.py
+## moveArm.py

-This file contains a function to move the arm used in the arm_move_action node.
+This file contain functions to move the arm to waypoints used in the arm_move_action node.
 It can be run on it's own to test waypoints.

 ## gripperControl.py